pierrelstan/100-days-of-code/r1-log.md

 **Today's Progress**: Started a DrumMachine App.
 Worked on the button On Off  of the app,

 **Thoughts:** .
-I need to make a recap in the fundamentals of Reactjs
+I need to make some recap in the fundamentals of Reactjs

 **Link to work:** [DrumMachine App](https://github.com/pierrelstan/drum-machine)
 ### R1D2